-An assessment of the fluvial sediment system of Glaisdale Beck was undertaken by monitoring the fine sediment dynamics immediately prior to and in response to the realignment work.
-An in-stream monitoring station was located 250 m downstream of the diversion (Figure 3).
+An assessment of the fluvial sediment system of Glaisdale Beck was undertaken by monitoring the fine sediment dynamics immediately prior to and in response to the realignment work (Perks and Warburton, 2016a).
+An in-stream monitoring station was located 250 m downstream of the diversion (Fig. 3).
 This included a McVan Analite 395 turbidity probe and PDCR 1830 Campbell Scientific pressure transducer connected to a CR10X data-logger, alongside an ISCO 3700 automatic water sampler.
-Monitoring of turbidity and level began on 21st September 2007, providing 19 days of data prior to the engineering work, which took place on the 10th October 2007.
-Monitoring continued following the diversion for two years.
-Turbidity and river level data was collected at 15-minute intervals with discharge estimated through the combination of river stage and velocity estimates (cf. Perks et al., 2014).
-The turbidity probe was deployed as a surrogate for

-SSC (cf. Gippel, 1995).
+Monitoring of turbidity and level began on 21st September 2007, providing 19 days of data prior to the engineering work, which took place on 10 October 2007.
+Monitoring continued following the diversion for 2 years.
+Turbidity and river level data were collected at 15 min intervals with discharge estimated through the combination of river stage and velocity estimates (cf. Perks et al., 2014).
+The turbidity probe was deployed as a surrogate for SSC (cf. Gippel, 1995).
 To quantify the relationship, calibrations were conducted between the formazin calibrated turbidity (FTU) generated by the turbidity probe and SSCs determined using the gravimetric technique on samples collected by an ISCO automatic sampler and discrete manual sampling.
 In attempting to identify post-diversion changes in fine sediment dynamics it was deemed important to account for not only impacts of flow on the fine sediment response, but also how rainfall erosivity varied temporally.
 This ensured that systematic changes in storm/erosion intensity as a driver of the observed sediment dynamics could be ruled out, which would not necessarily have been picked up using the flow measurements alone.
-The rainfall estimates for the catchment are derived from the UK's NIMROD radar network.
-This provides rainfall estimates with spatial and temporal resolutions of 1km and 5-minutes respectively and was available for 95% of the entire monitoring period.
+The rainfall estimates for the catchment are derived from the UK's NIMROD radar network (Perks and Warburton, 2016e).
+This provides rainfall estimates with spatial and temporal resolutions of 1 km and 5 min respectively and was available for 95% of the entire monitoring period.
 The NIMROD radar network is one of the best operational sources of rainfall information, capable of producing rainfall estimates that are statistically similar to those derived from rain-gauges (Cranston and Black, 2006; Zhu et al., 2014).
-Additional 15-min river level data spanning 1998 - 2014 was acquired from the Environment Agency hydrometric monitoring station at Lealholm (NZ7627207611), located on the main Esk, approximately 3km upstream of the confluence with Glaisdale Beck.
-Complimentary to the collection of continuous data, geomorphological surveys were conducted on nine occasions between October 2007 and April 2014, with changes in the local morphology being quantified using a combination of a Leica 1200+ total station, Leica 1200 GNSS station and a Leica NA720 automatic level and staff.
+Additional 15 min river level data spanning 1998-2014 were acquired from the Environment Agency hydrometric monitoring station at Lealholm (NZ7627207611), located on the main Esk, approximately 3 km upstream of the confluence with Glaisdale Beck (Perks and Warburton, 2016f).
+Complimentary to the collection of continuous data, geomorphological surveys were conducted on nine occasions between October 2007 and April 2014, with changes in the local morphology being quantified using a combination of a Leica 1200+ total station, Leica 1200 GNSS station and a Leica NA720 automatic level and staff (Perks and Warburton, 2016b, c).

-3.2 Data Treatment
+3.2 Data treatment